-St Catherine's has one of the largest graduate intakes of the colleges admitting both undergraduates and graduates, and since its foundation has sought to integrate graduates closely into the academic and social life of the college.
+St Catherine's College (referred to informally as 'Catz') has one of the largest graduate intakes of the colleges admitting both undergraduates and graduates, and since its foundation has sought to integrate graduates closely into the academic and social life of the college.

-St Catherine's College offers a wide range of subjects with a roughly even split between science and arts.
-The college is proud of its place at the forefront of innovation, academic research and contemporary culture, and counts ten Nobel Prize winners amongst its current and former members.
-Low, modern buildings and restful, open spaces give the college a friendly and relaxed atmosphere.
+Catz offers a wide range of subjects with a roughly even split between science and arts.
+It is proud of its place at the forefront of innovation, research and contemporary culture, and counts ten Nobel Prize winners amongst its current and former members.
+Its modern architecture and restful, open spaces give the college a friendly and relaxed atmosphere.

 Applications in areas related to the interests of the fellows of the college are especially encouraged.